 College Court is a conference centre with hotel accommodation run by the University of Leicester.
 It has ample free car parking and is situated 2.2km (1.4 miles) from Leicester station, with good bus connections.

 The conference will use a number of different meeting rooms for its main and breakout sessions.
 Lunch and refreshments are included in the conference fee, with free tea and coffee being available all day in the bar/lounge.

 The centre also has a range of smaller rooms and open spaces where delegates can gather informally.

 Limited on-site accommodation is available for those wishing to stay over on the night before the conference.
 Rooms can be booked when you register, or else directly with College Court (at a slightly higher cost), subject to availability.
 Book early to avoid disappointment!*

 We will be holding a celebratory dinner at College Court on the previous evening (Wed 12 Oct) to mark the fifth anniversary of the Alice Ruggles Trust, with a number of special guests.

 Delegates are very welcome to join us at this dinner—and we hope that many will.
-You can book the dinner using the second button below.
+You can book the dinner together with the conference tickets, or separately using the second button below.

 Tickets and pricing